ruricolist/vernacular/README.md

 3. Languages are *interoperable*.
-Lisp code can import modules written in embedded languages, and modules written in embedded languages can import other modules – even modules written in other languages.
+Lisp code can import modules written in embedded languages, and modules written in embedded languages can import other modules in the same language – or even modules written in other languages.

 4. Languages are *reusable*.
 Support for meta-languages allows different languages to share the same parser or for the same